cncf/tag-observability/working-groups/query-standardization/dsl-designer-interview-questions.md

       on timestamp?
    1. Can users select an interpolation scheme at query time?
 1. For DSLs that expect metrics to be bucketed at source:
-   1. How is missing data for an interval emitted in the final output? (e.g. graph or JSON)
+   1. How is missing data for an interval emitted in the final output?
+E.g. graph or JSON.
    2. How is missing data represented internally during processing?
 E.g. as a null, a NaN, etc.
    1. How is missing data handled for various aggregations?
 E.g. for a sum, if some series are missing data points are those missing points treated as zeros?
 Or the entire window omitted?